N-Direction Alignment of Matrix Multiplication Outputs

 int ret = tiling.GetTiling(tilingData);

-Compared with the basic scenario, the output function of the ND_ALIGN format requires that the data format of the template parameter cType be set to CubeFormat::ND_ALIGN when the Matmul object is created.
+The ND_ALIGN output function requires that the data format of the template parameter cType be set to CubeFormat::ND_ALIGN when a Matmul object is created.
+This is different from basic scenarios.

 1